HTD-Health/playbook-OUTDATED/days-off.md

 ### How to request days off internally

 When requesting days off use Calamari.
+Your request will land in your team lead's inbox then.

 ### When to request days off

-Notify a client as soon as possible but no later than:
+We should notify a client as soon as possible but no later than:

 | How much ahead | How many days off |
 |--|--|